 Kolb Studio

-Built in 1905, this was a studio for the Kolb brothers, local photographers.
-Located along the South Rim.
+Built in 1905, this studio was used by the Kolb brothers, local photographers.
+It is located along the South Rim.

 Located in the Grand Canyon Village.
 Open daily 8 a.m.
 6 p.m.